alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

 * **CUDA Kernel / GPU level**: The GPU is reading the three input matrices, $A$, $B$, and $C$ from global memory, and writing the output matrix $D$ to global memory.
 Each thread block is looping over the `K` dimension (aka the 'inner' dimension) of $A$ and $B$.
 This loop is incrementing `block_k` in steps of size `BK`.
 At each iteration we are copying the blue blocktiles from global memory to shared memory.

 * **Thread Block / SM level**: At this point the blue subtiles of $A$ and $B$ that a particular thread block needs to compute a `BM,BN` tile of the output have been copied into shared memory.
-This thread block is running on one of the 16 SMs on the T4, and the shared memory is local to that SM and fast to access.
+This thread block is running on one of the 16 SMs on the GPU, and the shared memory is local to that SM and fast to access.
 Within the thread block there are 256 threads, which is 8 warps containing 32 threads each.
-The `BM,BN` tile of the output is partitioned 8 ways, so that each of the 8 warps can work concurrently on the compute.
+Within the thread block, the `BM,BN` tile of the output is partitioned 8 ways, so that each of the 8 warps can work concurrently on the compute.
 Each of the warps is looping over the inner dimension within the block tile, this loop is incrementing `warp_k` in steps of size `WK`.
 At each iteration we are copying the green warp tiles from shared memory to register memory.

-* **Warp / SM Partition**: At this point the green warp tiles within the blue block tiles have been copied into register memory, and it is the responsibility of a particular warp, running on one of the 4 partitions on the [Turing SM](https://images.app.goo.gl/Z2VVQQgXWTMddBraA) to compute the `WM` by `WN` tile of the output. **TODO: discussion about registers here**.
+* **Warp / SM Partition**: At this point the green warp tiles within the blue block tiles have been copied into register memory, and it is the responsibility of a particular warp, running on one of the 4 partitions on the [Turing SM](https://images.app.goo.gl/Z2VVQQgXWTMddBraA) to compute the `WM` by `WN` tile of the output.
+Each warp computes its tile of the output by taking an outer product between the `WM,WK` tile of A and the `WK,WN` tile of B. Inside the three nested loops that compute the outer product, the we an MMA sync operation.

-* **bottom right** The size of each warp tile in $D$ is 64x64, and a single call to our `m16n8k8` tensor core instruction computes a (16,8) tile of the output.
-This means each warp must call this instruction 32 times to compute its entire (64,64) tile.
-Since we are considering the warp as atomic, rather than adding another layer of parallelism by assigning each of the 32 threads in the warp their own portion of the output, the entire warp is synchronously looping over the output tile, computing one (16,8) chunk each iteration of the loop.
+* **Tensor Core Op**: Finally we get down to the last level of the hierarchy, which is a single tensor core op, this is a single hardware accelerated (16,8) x (8,8) = (16,8) matrix multiply.

-Here is some pseduocode for what the loop structure of the kernel looks like.
-Since this is a CUDA kernel, thousands of threads on the GPU are running this code concurrently, the threads are organized hierarchically into blocks, and within the blocks, warps.
-The following variables are used for bookkeeping, defining them up front allows the pseudocode to be somewhat concise.
-For readability, I am pretending all of the matrices involved are numpy arrays.
+Here is some pseduocode all in one place, for readability, I am pretending all of the matrices involved are numpy arrays.

 ```c++